The White County Circuit Court Clerk's Office performs the following services:

 There will be a fee charged to your card of $4 for up to $100.
 Any payment over $100 will incur a 4% charge.

-Ms. Webb can answer questions about Garnishments, Bank Levys, Hospital Leins, Trusts, or other payments.
+Ms. George can answer questions about Garnishments, Bank Levys, Hospital Leins, Trusts, or other payments.

 You will be summoned to serve on either civil or criminal cases depending on the court issuing the summons.
 Circuit court and criminal court handle the method jurors serve differently, and you will be instructed as to the procedure for your court on the day you are summoned to appear.
 Each time you come in as a prospective juror, you can expect to go into the courtroom and go through the jury selection process.
 If you are not selected as a juror on the date summoned, you are excused and given instructions on when you need to return.